 If you know you will want to use rollover points, focus on eating more zero points foods so you have extra points to rollover.
 Enjoying eggs for breakfast, a large salad with chicken for lunch, and/or fresh seafood with lentils and veggies for dinner would make it easy to save up points without worrying you will be hungry or feel deprived.

 What are the main differences between SmartPoints and Weight Watchers Freestyle?

-When it comes to the philosophy of the new plan, the focus has shifted even more dramatically to focusing on lean proteins, fruits, vegetables, and fiber packed legumes and pulses.
+When it comes to the philosophy of the new plan, the focus has shifted even more dramatically to focus on lean proteins, fruits, vegetables, and fiber-packed legumes and pulses.
 Eating these foods is now "free" while you will have to spend more points on foods that contain higher amounts of sugar, fat, and carbs.
-However Weight Watchers is still a plan that doesn't ban any foods and instead focuses on balance and moderation.
+However, Weight Watchers is still a plan that doesn't ban any foods and instead focuses on balance and moderation.
 You can still enjoy all your favorite things on WW as long as you balance it out with healthy choices and watch portion control.

 What this means for Slender Kitchen?

 We always strive to make our recipes and site easy for people who follow the Weight Watchers diet since it is something we believe really works!
 We will be updating all of our recipes to include the new points as quickly as possible.
 Our meal plans will also begin to reflect the new points and are a great resource to adjust to the new system since they take the guesswork out of planning meals.